 Kelly Olson-Stewart, EdD

 Dr. Stewart started her career in education as EL teacher and substitute in South Bend, Indiana.
 In a highly competitive educational culture, she was selected as a 6th grade English Language Arts and Social Studies/Science teacher at a school that was just being built.
 That middle school ended up developing into a National Blue Ribbon School.
 She also taught TV Studio and launched the schools’ drama program, along with coaching cheerleading.
-During this time, Dr. Stewart got engaged with brain research and its application to the classroom.
+During this time, Dr. Stewart became engaged with brain research and its application to the classroom.
 She was asked to conduct professional development for teachers and was thrilled to find joy and purpose in working with teachers, as well as students.
-Kelly was well-known in the area, having formerly starred as the local NBC Pet of the Week girl for the local Humane Society, and then developing a news segment called “Ask the Teacher” on the local CBS affiliate.
+Kelly was well known in the area, having formerly starred as the local NBC Pet of the Week girl for the local Humane Society, and then developing a news segment called “Ask the Teacher” on the local CBS affiliate.
 Upon moving to Arizona, Kelly was hired as a Curriculum and Technology Specialist and worked for another ten years as a staff developer, coach, adjunct professor, and district administrator.

-Dr. Stewart enjoys her work at Ashford which allows her to combine her love of teaching, working with teachers, as well as research, presenting, and writing.
+Dr. Stewart enjoys her work at Ashford, which allows her to combine her love of teaching, working with teachers, as well as researching, presenting, and writing.
 “My favorite thing about Ashford is the perseverance and resiliency of the students.
 I love helping support students in their educational journey and engaging them in their quest to be the best teacher, parent, person that they can be.”